-Having said that, we think it’s important to understand what makes a brand or product truly sustainable and ethical.
+Having said all that, we think it’s important to understand what makes a brand or product truly sustainable and ethical.

-A brand might claim they’re ethical or sustainable, but is that just marketing or do they practice what they preach?
+A brand might claim they’re ethical or sustainable, but is that just marketing and/or greenwashing or do they practice what they preach?

 It’s really important to understand what you’re looking for.
 What makes a brand or product truly ethical and sustainable can depend on a number of factors.

 The problem is you’d probably cut out just about every one out there.
 That is to say, no brand or product is perfect.
 There is very much a spectrum here, and each brand lands somewhere on that line.

 The trick is to find those brands that really go the distance to make the world a better place.

 So with a lot of discussion and debate, we look for brands that tick all, if not most of the criteria below.
 Believe us when we say that it takes a LOT of time to find them.

-Just bear in mind, these are the big ticket items and you could come up with a lot more sustainable and ethical factors if you wanted.
+Just bear in mind, these are the big ticket items and you could come up with a lot more sustainable and ethical beauty factors if you wanted.

 There are some really well known certifications and labeling that are considered ethical and sustainable.
 Cruelty free, organic and vegan are well known examples.

 But does that make the product or brand ethical?
 What if you bought a product that ticks two boxes but not the other two, or three boxes but not the last one – you get our point…There’s a spectrum here and that’s why we try to tick most if not all of these criteria.

 A product might be cruelty-free and still contain animal ingredients.
 If that doesn’t sound quite right to you then thats good because it shouldn’t.
 In all likelihood, to get those animal ingredients it may have required the death of that animal.

 The product may also contain palm oil, the simple ingredient responsible for the devastation of thousands of hectares of rain forests and consequently all the animals that live in them (you can read more about that here and here) – again not altogether cruelty-free.

 Finally, if they’re not organic/natural then it’s possible or even likely that their production has had some negative effect on the health of our environment and our wildlife.
-Read more about the differences between cruelty-free and vegan products here.

 Vegan products may contain palm oil, which is not an animal by-product or ingredient.
 But the growth and harvesting of this oil seed crop is, as mentioned above, directly responsible for the destruction of rain forests and the death and displacement of millions of species.

 Vegan products may also contain ingredients which are not organic or natural and the production of which are also harmful to our environment and animals.

 While the ingredients in organic, and in some cases natural, products are sourced from sustainable means, they may be tested on animals, contain animal by-products and/or palm oil.

 While these products don’t contain the ingredient that’s responsible for the death and destruction of forests and the animals that live in them, they may still contain ingredients which are not organic / natural and as result have a negative impact on the environment and the very creatures we’re supposed to protect.

 But it’s important to not let perfection get in the way!
 We can’t always get all the boxes ticked, often it’s just one or two.
 But that one or two may be making more of an impact than you know, especially over a lifetime.

-You might also find it a helpful visual resource for reminding you of the big ethical and sustainable ticket items!
+You might also find it a helpful visual resource for reminding you of the big ethical and sustainable ticket items.

 This criteria is a little bit harder find out.
 Often brands don’t openly talk about this or they’re just not into it.